Skip to main content

 The Test level properties icon can be found in the Test bar at the top of the canvas.
 Click on the dropdown Scoring.

 In Outcome processing, select either Total Score or Cut Score.
-In the graphic below, Total Score is selected, as well as the box for Category score.
+In the graphic below, Total Score is selected.
+For descriptions on each of the scoring options, see Configuring scoring for tests.

 2. Click on the Test Part level properties icon.